 Fossil fuel power plants are not the only ones that produce toxic emissions; diesel vehicles also do.

 In the past, diesel vehicles were preferred by both carmakers and car owners because they were said to be good for the environment.
-This all changed in 2015 after the Volkswagen Group received a notice of violation from US authorities in connection with defeat devices found in VW and Audi diesel vehicles sold in the country.
+This all changed in 2015 after the Volkswagen Group received a notice of violation from US authorities concerning defeat devices found in VW and Audi diesel vehicles sold in the country.

-A defeat device senses when a vehicle is being subjected to a regulatory test, temporarily lowering emissions once it does so.
+A defeat device senses when a vehicle is subjected to a regulatory test, temporarily lowering emissions once it does so.
 This is done so that the vehicle can be approved for sale.
-For the entirety of the test, the vehicle appears emissions-compliant.
+For the entirety of the trial, the car appears emissions-compliant.
 The story changes once it is driven in real-world road conditions.

-Once on the road, a defeat device-equipped vehicle starts releasing excessively high volumes of nitrogen oxide emissions.
+Once on the road, a defeat device-equipped vehicle releases excessively high nitrogen oxide emissions.
+These emissions weaken vegetation, such as house plants and crops.
+These emissions lag vegetation, such as house plants and crops.
+These emissions waste vegetation, such as house plants and crops.
 NOx is a gas containing nitrogen dioxide and nitric oxide.
-NO2 helps NOx form smog and acid rain, as well as a pollutant known as ground-level ozone.
-These emissions weaken vegetation, such as house plants and crops.
+NO2 helps NOx form smog, acid rain, and a pollutant known as ground-level ozone.

 NOx emissions can easily get into the lungs.
 Once this happens, your health condition can worsen.
 Aside from mental health issues such as anxiety and depression, you can also get dementia as your cognitive abilities are weakened.